389ds/389ds.github.io/docs/389ds/design/accesslog-json-design.md

 The **key** is a unique id for each connection which avoids issues with server restarts where the connection id counter gets reset.
 This allows for accurately tracking individual connections.

-Most events will have the expected key/values, while the RESULT operations will be very verbose: ip address, bind dn, etc All event operations will also include things like the client & server IP addresse,the bind dn, etc.

-This is up for debate, but I don't think we need all the client info in every log event.
-I think it is most useful in just the RESULT event.

 Configuration
 ------------------------